ridhirebuts/ridhirebuts.github.io/_posts/2020-12-29-50-Good-Things-That-Happened-in-2020.md

 47.  ## Movement restrictions and a significant slowdown of social and economic activities resulted in a tremendous improvement in air quality in many cities.

-48. The world’s biggest superpower got its first female vice-president.
+48. The world’s biggest economy got its first female vice-president.

 49. Major companies like 3M and Apple pooled resources or shifted production to make millions of masks.